QryptInc/QryptInc.github.io/content/sdk/nvidia/_index.md

 ### Build Qrypt's BLAST plugin

 Retrieve Qrypt's SDK library from the Qrypt Portal from "Products->Qrypt SDK".
-Copy the [libQryptSecurity.so](http://libqryptsecurity.so/) and
+Copy the libQryptSecurity.so and libQryptSecurityC.so libraries to *src/libstrongswan/plugins/blast/*.
-[libQryptSecurityC.so](http://libqryptsecurityc.so/) ibraries to src/libstrongswan/plugins/blast/.
 Then, proceed with the following instructions.

 ```
 cd src/libstrongswan/plugins/blast/